 - Formulate a personal action plan to ensure maximum benefit from the session

-This introductory session is designed for mixed audiences of professionals from all walks of life; attendees may also include family carers across the generations and their friends.
+This introductory session is designed for mixed audiences of professionals from all walks of life.

 A basic understanding of the SPECAL approach to dementia management, as outlined in this session, will enable anyone coming into contact with a person with dementia to bring about an immediate improvement in the quality of life not only of the person with dementia but also all others concerned with their care.